aglab2/Luna-Project64/Prebuilt/README.txt

 CHANGELOG:

+-- v3.5.3 --
+	- Added "Open AppData" button in the Help tab.
+	- Added UTF8 support.
+	- Updated Polish and Czech translations.
+	- Added "Analog to Digital Threshold" setting to NRage.
+Change this if you have issues with C stick.

 -- v3.5.2 --
 	- Fixed a couple crashes that would've surfaced with upcoming HackerSM64 improvements.
 	- (Probably?) fixed a bug where the emu would get stuck on unlimited FPS if left paused for too long.